 by Joe D

-The Austrian school of economics is very popular in libertarian and anarchist circles today.
-Part of that school is its methodology which favors building up theories based on axioms of human action.
+The Austrian school of economics teaches a methodology of which favors building up theories based on axioms of human action.
 The Austrian school says that these axioms need no empirical verification.
-I believe any methodology that rejects empirical testing of theories is flawed.
+Any methodology that rejects empirical testing of theories could be flawed if its not true.
 Once the scientific revolution reaches the social sciences, any school of thought that denies the empirical method will have to be abandoned just as happened in the physical and biological sciences.
-If libertarianism and anarchism are bundled together with Austrian economics, our politics will be disgraced along with Austrian economics and we’ll receive the same respect as creationism or flat earth geography.
 Apparently there are economists who call themselves Austrians but are not orthodox in that they accept some empirical testing of their theories.
 I believe any economic theory must be tested however, not just some peripheral theories, and I will argue for this general rule.

 When we study economics, we are dealing with observables.
 The prices of products, exchange rates of different national currencies, and the employment rate are all things we can observe.
 If we have a theory about how such things work, we can test that theory’s predictions with what we observe and tell how good the theory is based on how close our predictions came to reality.
 A theory about economics will either make predictions about reality that can be observed or it will not.
-If it does not make any predictions that we can check, it is a useless theory and cannot tell us anything about our world.
+If it does not make any predictions that we can check, then how can we test the validity of the theory?
 If this theory does make predictions, it is meaningful because its claims about the world can be found to be true or false.
 If this theory continuously succeeds at making correct predictions, we say this is a good theory, at least in the situations that we’ve tested it in.
 If there are parts of our theory that can be discarded while still retaining all of our theory’s predictive power, those parts should be discarded.

 Of course advocates of the Austrian school have objections to these arguments and insist that the empirical method is not a good one for economics.
 I emailed one of them following an article of his I saw at mises.org which rejected the empirical method.
-He replied to what I wrote with these things, which are pretty standard arguments from the Austrians.
+He replied to what I wrote with these things, which are pretty standard arguments from the advocates of the “rejection of empirical testing.”

 He started by saying that some things, like the law of demand, are set in stone and that if it wasn’t true, then we’d have to throw out all our textbooks because we wouldn’t know if the law of demand would be true the next day.
 But this is bad reasoning because if all our textbooks are wrong, we are best off admitting it frankly and starting anew instead of lying to ourselves to make things easier.
 Also, if an economic law has passed numerous tests and made many true predictions it is very reasonable to believe it will continue to do so, the very reason we empirically test a theory is to find out how reliable it is.